antononcube/MathematicaForPrediction/MarkdownDocuments/Applying-AI-and-ML-to-finance-and-technology.md

        claim ID, claim total amount, transaction amount, timestamp

-then we already in a position to do fair amount of modeling and prediction.
+then we are already in a position to do a fair amount of modeling and prediction.

 ### What can we do make advancements in Data Science more accessible to the public?